hanabi/hanabi.github.io/Reference.md

 * Since the *Layered Gentleman's Discard* is so efficient, clever players that see the opportunity to perform one will almost always want to do so.
 * Thus, it follows that in rare cases, when a teammate gives you a play clue on some card, they **do not** intend for you to play it.
 They intend for you to see the opportunity for a *Layered Gentleman's Discard*, and then immediately discard the card.
 * This kind of clue is called a *Top Hat Clue* because you are giving them an opportunity to be a gentleman.
-* Note that you should not mistake for a *Top Hat Clue* a clue that initiates a *Layered Finesse*.
-You are allowed to discard the card only if you can determine its exact identity.
+* Note that you should **not** mistake a *Top Hat Clue* a clue that initiates a *Layered Finesse*.
+You are only allowed to discard a clued card if you can determine its exact identity.

 ### The Negative Blind-Play